NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 A standard set of scenarios were defined by the IPCC and their primary purpose is to provide time-dependent projections of atmospheric greenhouse gas (GHG) concentrations.

-These scenarios are built around the concept of Representative Concentration Pathways (RCPs).
+These scenarios are built around the concept of RCP.

 The “Representative Concentration Pathways” were defined by the IPCC for its 5th Assessment Report (AR5) in 2014 to provide plausible descriptions of the future, based on socio-economic scenarios of how global society grows and develops.
-These four RCPs (RCP2.6, RCP4.5, RCP6 and RCP8.5) are labelled after a possible range of radiative forcing values in the year 2100 corresponding to 2.6, 4.5, 6.0 and 8.5 W/m2, respectively.
+These four RCPs (namely RCP2.6, RCP4.5, RCP6 and RCP8.5) are labelled after a possible range of radiative forcing values in the year 2100 corresponding to 2.6, 4.5, 6.0 and 8.5 W/m2, respectively.

 Each RCP corresponds to certain socio-economic assumptions: